paulpham157/vinagent/docs/docs/index.md

 - **Personalize user Experience**: Vinagent supports inference through three methods: asynchronous, synchronous, and streaming.
 This flexibility allows you to speed up processing and improve user experience when applying agents in AI products that require fast and immediate processing speeds.

+- **Security**: Vinagent ensures AI Agent security through OAuth 2.0 authentication, a protocol that allows third-party applications to access Agent resources without exposing any user's credentials.
+This approach uses access token instread of direct user/password authentication.
+It works by orchestrating these participants.

 - **Prompt Optimization**: Vinagent integrates automatic prompt optimization features, enhancing accuracy for Agents.
 This ensures the Agent operates effectively even with specialized tasks.
 Observability: Allows monitoring of the Agent’s processing information on-premise and is compatible with Jupyter Notebook.
 You can measure total processing time, the number of input/output tokens, as well as LLM model information at each step in the workflow.
 This detailed observability feature is crucial for debugging and optimizing the Agent.

 ## Vinagent ecosystem